Cookie

 USB sharing on macOS

-In this article, we’re going to have a good and proper look at the easiest and most convenient method of sharing USB devices over any network via specifically developed extension software.
-Plus, we'll discuss the most common issues you can face while sharing a USB through Ethernet and how to address them.
+In this article, we’re going to have an in-depth look at the easiest and most convenient software method of sharing USB devices over any network.
+Additionally, we'll review the most common issues you can face while sharing USB through Ethernet, and ways to address them.

 The easiest way to share USB over Ethernet on Mac